ANTH 101: Introduction to Physical Anthropology

 Instructor Communication Policy:

-Furthermore, when you contact me via e-mail please expect up to 24 hours for a response.
-If you do not hear from me in 24 hours, please resend your message.
+Furthermore, when you contact me via e-mail please expect up to 48 hours for a response, excluding weekend.
+Though I may choose to contact you over the weekend, I generally do not check or return emails over the weekend.
+For example, if you were to contact me on Friday, you may not hear from me until Tuesday.
+If you do not hear from me in 48 hours, please resend your message.

 In the event that Moodle is ever down please contact me through my COM email address Jessica.email@example.com.

 If the College of Marin server is down and you can not contact me via Moodle or my school email you can contact me via my personal email firstname.lastname@example.org, but PLEASE, ONLY in an emergency.

 If you have trouble getting though by email you can also leave a voicemail for me at (707) 583-4806, but, again, ONLY in an emergency.
 In your voicemail make sure you identify yourself, what class you are in (10595) your message and a number where I can reach you.
 If you do not leave a message, I will not call you back.
 Please give me 48 hours to respond to you.